MEDICAID REFORM PROPOSAL

 The North American Registry of Midwives (NARM) sets competency-based standards for the Certified Professional Midwife (CPM).
 They also support efforts to legally recognize CPMs in every state.

 Thank you to both Memory Box Photography and Maggie Cuprisin Photography for graciously providing the Coalition for Illinois Midwifery with beautiful photographs for this website.
-Both of these fantastic companies are based in Illinois and offer their services during to families during the childbearing year.
+Both of these fantastic companies are based in Illinois and offer their services to families during the childbearing year.